UGANDA ANIMALS: ANIMALS IN UGANDA | WILD ANIMALS OF UGANDA

-The African bush elephant (Loxodonta africana) also known as African savanna elephant is the world’s largest and heaviest land animal.
-It is largest of the three elephant species.
-Measuring about 13 feet at shoulder and up to 24 feet long, they can weigh up to 10600 kilograms (10.6 tonnes).
+The African bush elephant (Loxodonta africana) also known as the African savanna elephant is the world’s largest and heaviest land animal.
+It is the largest of the three elephant species.
+Measuring about 13 feet at the shoulder and up to 24 feet long, they can weigh up to 10600 kilograms (10.6 tonnes).

 Males only reach their full size at 35-40 years – that’s well over half their lifespan as wild elephants can live for up to 60-70 years.
 They are characterized by its highly dexterous trunk, long curved tusks, and massive ears.

 In Uganda, you can see the African bush elephant in Queen Elizabeth National Park, Kidepo Valley National Park, and Murchison Falls National Park.